-The perfect loo for you and your situation will depend on several factors.
-These factors include whether you have a rural property or an urban one, how much you’re looking to spend, and how long you anticipate you will need your off-grid toilet.
+The perfect toilet for you and your situation will depend on several factors.
+These factors include whether you have a rural or urban property, how much you want to spend, and how long you anticipate needing your off-grid toilet.

 With that in mind, here are several options that could work well in a variety of setups.